thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 ## Overview
 The Bifrost MVP will add functionality to THORChain that allows the movement of Ether and ERC20 from Ethereum to THORChain and back, where they are represented as ERC20 tokens.
 It will not support movement of RUNE or THORChain native tokens to Ethereum.

-The MVP is split into three components:
+The MVP is split into four components:
  - the Ethereum smart contract for sending tokens into the Bifrost from Ethereum
  - the current THORChain Full Node and Validator, with additional bifrost and oracle modules
  - a signer process, that detects Bifrost requests to send to Ethereum, and signs them appropriately for Ethereum